mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Relations started poorly and the two quickly became enemies.
 Initially, the conflicts between them were limited to commerce raiding but by -260, they engaged in open war.
-In one of the war’s more famous battles, a Sylean naval squadron routed the Confederacy Navy at Velpare in -258 but failed to occupy the planet after an ill-advised and poorly
+In one of the war's more famous battles, a Sylean naval squadron routed the Confederacy Navy at Velpare in -258 but failed to occupy the planet after an ill-advised and poorly